 The Data Standards and Transparency Committee (DST) was created in April 2008 to review national standards for reporting and to make recommendations to the Advisory Council on defining a standard method of reporting information for facilities, physicians, and health plans.
-This committee meets at the call of the Advisory Council and was instrumental in the redesign and enhancements to www.FloridaHealthFinder.gov in 2012.
-The DST also recommended that coronary artery bypass surgery (CABG) (Principal Procedure codes 36.10-36.19) and percutaneous transluminal coronary angioplasty (PTCA) (Principal Procedure code 00.66) be added to the physician volume data on the website which went live in early 2012.
+This committee meets at the call of the Advisory Council and was instrumental in the redesign and enhancements to www.FloridaHealthFinder.gov in 2013.